microsoft/pxt-adafruit/docs/lessons/truth-or-dare.md

 # truth or dare lesson

-create a love meter with the BBC micro:bit.
+create a love meter with the @boardname@.